-- $\Box$ Decision making for situations that were not well defined with little or no historical data. - □ Typical sampling and laboratory analytical methods were not necessarily applicable for Great Salt Lake water, as was established in the selenium standard process (Moellmer et al., 2006; personal communication with USGS, 2011). - □ Typical theories as to how selenium and mercury might be processed or cycled by the lake were found to not apply. - □ Existing freshwater numeric criteria for dissolved oxygen and pH were found not to apply to the impounded wetlands of Great Salt Lake. - □ Assessment of beneficial use support in Great Salt Lake wetlands continues to present many challenges.
+• Decision making for situations that were not well defined with little or no historical data.

+- Typical sampling and laboratory analytical methods were not necessarily applicable for the Lake water, as was established in the selenium standard process (Moellmer et al., 2006; personal communication with USGS, 2011). - Typical theories as to how selenium and mercury might be processed or cycled by the lake were found to not apply (UDWQ, 2007; 2011).

-Using methods and assumptions commonly used for fresh or ocean waters could have led to erroneous data and decisions that were too protective or not protective enough and did not address the right source of contaminants (UDWQ, 2011; CH2M HILL, 2008).
-UDWQ is faced with the reality that an investment is needed to develop the methods, the data, and a better understanding of Great Salt Lake to be able to proactively fulfill its responsibilities.
+Using methods and assumptions commonly used for monitoring and assessing fresh or salt water waters could have led to erroneous data and decisions that were too protective or not protective enough and did not address the right source of pollutants (UDWQ, 2011; CH2M HILL, 2008).
+UDWQ is faced with the reality that an investment is needed to develop Lake specific sampling and analysis methods to manage water quality and assess designated use support.